danielwolf1/docs/guides/plugins/plugins/framework/metrics/README.md

 You can enable metric clients by specifying them under `shopware.metrics.clients` in the `shopware.yaml` file.
 Only metric clients tagged with `shopware.metrics.client` **and** activated there will be injected into the `MetricsDispatcher`.

-In this example we activate an additional `InfluxDb` client that we will be implemented later.
+In this example we activate an additional `InfluxDb` client that we implemented earlier in this article.
-Please notice that the client's name in `shopware.yaml` matches the tag's `client` attribute when defining the PHP service.
+Please notice that the client's name inside `shopware.yaml` matches the tag's `client` attribute when defining the PHP service.

-{% code title="custom/pluings/MetricsPlugin/src/Resources/config/packages/shopware.yaml" %}
+{% code title="custom/plugins/MetricsPlugin/src/Resources/config/packages/shopware.yaml" %}
 ```yaml
 shopware:
     metrics: